-Multicast has been around for a long time (source).
-If you don’t do any unique configurations to SCCM, all packages are sent as unicast.
+Multicast has been around for a long time.
+If you don’t do any unique configurations to SCCM, it sends all packages as Unicast.

 In this blog post, I cover what multicast is and how you configure it in SCCM.

 Multicast provides an optimized way of sending packages over the network at the same time.

 Multicast is the opposite of unicast, where only one package is delivered at the same time.